QIWI-API/topup-wallet-docs/_errors_card_en.html.md

 Error code| Error description
 -----|--------
 0| No errors
-155|Invalid service code (`service-id` in top-up request should be `99`) 215| Top-up request has payment transaction number (`transaction-number`) that is already registered in QIWI Wallet but other parameters of the transaction differ.
-Transaction parameters have to be in agreement with this payment transaction number.
+155|Invalid service code (`service-id` in top-up request should be `34020`) 215| Top-up request has payment transaction number (`transaction-number`) that is already registered in QIWI Wallet but other  parameters of the transaction differ.
+Transaction parameters must be in agreement with this payment transaction number.
-220|Not enough funds available on the Agent’s account to process payment 241|Payment amount is less than allowed
+220|Not enough funds available on the Agent’s account to process payment 242|Payment amount is greater than allowed
-242|Payment amount is greater than allowed
-298|User account with specified phone number is not registered in QIWI Wallet system.
-Invalid phone number as user account ID.
 300|Unknown processing error.
 Contact QIWI Wallet technical support: <a href="mailto:bss@qiwi.com">bss@qiwi.com</a>
 316|Authorization from the blocked agent
-319|Top-up of this user account is blocked
-700|Monthly limit on operations is exceeded
-702|QIWI Wallet client’s account balance limit is exceeded

 If there are errors appeared that is not described in this table please contact QIWI Wallet technical support: <a href="mailto:bss@qiwi.com">bss@qiwi.com</a>.